themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 meteor add cmather:handlebars-server
 ```

-[Handlebars Server](https://atmospherejs.com/cmather/handlebars-server) is a package by Chris Mather (of [Evented Mind](http://eventedmind.com)) that gives us the ability to render templates on the server.
+[`cmather:handlebars-server`](https://atmospherejs.com/cmather/handlebars-server) is a package by Chris Mather (of [Evented Mind](http://eventedmind.com)) that gives us the ability to render templates on the server.
 We'll use this to render our HTML email template with data to send to Urkelforce's beta invitees.

 <p class="block-header">Terminal</p>